WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 The WordPress [wp-env package](https://www.npmjs.com/package/@wordpress/env) lets you set up a local WordPress environment for building and testing plugins and themes, without any additional configuration.

-The `wp-env` package requires Docker to be installed.
+The `wp-env` tool uses Docker to create a virtual machine to that runs the WordPress site.
 There are instructions available for installing Docker on [Windows 10 Pro](https://docs.docker.com/docker-for-windows/install/), [all other versions of Windows](https://docs.docker.com/toolbox/toolbox_install_windows/), [macOS](https://docs.docker.com/docker-for-mac/install/), and [Linux](https://docs.docker.com/v17.12/install/linux/docker-ce/ubuntu/#install-using-the-convenience-script).
+If using Ubuntu, see our additional notes for [help installing Docker on Ubuntu](/docs/designers-developers/developers/tutorials/devenv/docker-ubuntu.md).

-After you have installed Docker, go ahead and install `wp-env` globally from the command-line using:
+After you have installed Docker, go ahead and install the `wp-env` tool.
+This command will install the tool globally, which means you can run it from any directory:

 ```sh
 npm -g install @wordpress/env